Necrotizing gingivitis: Signs and symptoms

 Malaise, fever and/or cervical lymph node enlargement are rare (unlike the typical features of herpetic stomatitis).
 Pain is fairly well localized to the affected areas.
 Systemic reactions may be more pronounced in children.
 Cancrum oris (noma) is a very rare complication, usually in debilitated children.
 Similar features but with more intense pain may be seen in necrotizing periodontitis in HIV/AIDS.

 Causes

-Necrotizing periodontal disease is caused by a mixed bacterial infection that includes anaerobes such as P. intermedia and Fusobacterium as well as spirochetes, such as Treponema.
+Necrotizing periodontal diseases are caused by a mixed bacterial infection that includes anaerobes such as P. intermedia and Fusobacterium as well as spirochetes, such as Treponema.

-ANUG may also be associated with diseases in which the immune system is compromised, including HIV/AIDS.
+Necrotizing gingivitis may also be associated with diseases in which the immune system is compromised, including HIV/AIDS.

-ANUG is an opportunistic infection that occurs on a background of impaired local or systemic host defenses.
-The predisposing factors for ANUG are smoking, psychological stress, malnutrition, and immunosuppression.
+Necrotizing gingivitis is an opportunistic infection that occurs on a background of impaired local or systemic host defenses.
+The predisposing factors for necrotizing gingivitis are smoking, psychological stress, malnutrition, and immunosuppression.
+Regarding malnutrition, the fact that vitamin C deficiency is associated with gum disease, loosening of teeth, and poor wound healing shows how poor nutrition can predispose to oral disease; in such a circumstance, immune defenses against bacterial attack are most likely lower than usual.
+It is thus plausible that poor rations and supply line interruptions in World War I contributed to the incidence of trench mouth.

 The following zones of infection have been described (superficial to deep): the bacterial zone, the neutrophil rich zone, the necrotic zone and the spirochetal zone.